th-we/deskflow-wiki/Compiling.md

 ## IDE Compile

-Compiling from the IDE (e.g. Qt Creator).
+Lower is example for Qt Creator.

 ### macOS Only